Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 - doesn't include all values

-### Spearman's Rank
+#### Spearman's Rank
 Tests the significance of a correlation between two variables.

 $\rho = 1- {\frac {6 \sum d_i^2}{n(n^2 - 1)}}$

 Compare the number of items (degrees of freedom) given to the significance table.
 The hypothesis can be rejected if the number in the table is below the critical value at 0.95, then your hypothesis can be rejected.
 If it's above, then there is less than a 5% that the relationship was caused by chance, and you accept the hypothesis.
-You can go even further if given a critical value of 0.99, whch means there is a less than 1% chance of this being caused by chance!
+You can go even further if given a critical value of 0.99, which means there is a less than 1% chance of this being caused by chance!

 > If you have a t-value, then subtract 2 from the degrees of freedom.
 Else, leave it as the number of samples.